Showing 1 - 1 OF 1

 Sexual assault victims are entitled to the following services:

 Service members and their adult dependents that do not want to participate in an investigation can only make a Restricted Report through a SARC, a victim advocate or a health care provider.
-Restricted reporting provides access to advocacy, support, a SAFE, and health care, but does not alert command or military law enforcement.
+Restricted reporting provides access to advocacy, support, a Sexual Assault Forensic Examiner, and health care, but does not alert command or military law enforcement.
 There are certain limitations on Restricted Reporting, such as when there is a safety risk to the victim that requires the assistance of law enforcement or the involvement of the Family Advocacy Program.
 A SARC or VA can explain these limitations in greater detail.
 Restricted Reports may be converted at any time to an Unrestricted Report, however after five years any evidence obtained during the SAFE will be destroyed.

 It's up to the victim to decide how to report and what kind of assistance or treatment to engage.
 Be sure to understand each option thoroughly before making a decision.
 Sometimes, military members do not want to engage any military services.
 DOD Safe Helpline described above is a great starting point to explore civilian services that may be available in your community.
 Military members may seek counseling from a local rape crisis center.
 These civilian organizations usually do not charge for counseling or advocacy.
 If you wish to engage a civilian care provider at government expense, ensure that you obtain the appropriate TRICARE referral first.
 TRICARE may not cover all services.